Auto Safety Systems

 Mercedes-Benz has long been a leader in safety advancements, and the Pre-Safe system is the pinnacle of its success, a constantly evolving system.
 The system is an active safety technology that detects probable collisions and helps drivers react appropriately or, if they do not respond, will act to try to avoid an accident.
 Pre-Safe uses sensors to detect conditions that can lead to accidents, including detecting rapidly closing the distance between the Mercedes and other cars or objects, loss of traction or grip, calculating lateral acceleration, steering angle, car yaw, and potential loss of control is imminent.
 Other triggers, including panic braking, critical steering maneuvers, or detection inputs from the automatic cruise control system, can also prompt Pre-Safe.

-Once Pre-Safe detects imminent danger, it responds first by warning the driver using visual and audio warnings.
-If the driver does not react, the system automatically tightens the seat belts for extra safety, moves power seats into the upright position, and priming the brakes for faster response.
+Once Pre-Safe detects imminent danger, it warns the driver using visual and audio warnings.
+If the driver does not react, the system automatically tightens the seat belts for extra safety, moves the power seats into the upright position, and primes the brakes for faster response.
 It will apply the brakes to an extent but not bring the car to a complete, immediate stop.
 This at least reduces the severity of the impending impact.
 Airbags are also primed for fast deployment upon impact.

 If the driver loses control and the possibility of skidding or rollover is detected, Pre-Safe can also act in other ways to make the possible incident more survivable.
 Pre-Safe will automatically close the sunroof and all open windows to prevent debris from flying in or body parts from flying out and becoming more vulnerable.

-This system is likely to be expanded into more affordable cars and is a shining example of the next wave of safety systems coming through.
+This system is likely to be expanded into more affordable cars and is a shining example of the next wave of safety systems.
 It’s not just automated driving; it’s safe driving!

-Just like our team at Number 1, Auto Transport will keep your car safe during transport, and these systems will keep you safe when you’re behind the wheel!
+Like our team at Number 1 Auto Transport, we will keep your car safe during transport, and these systems will keep you safe when you’re behind the wheel!
 Your car’s safety and those inside it are paramount to enjoying your car and integrating it into your daily life.
 Make sure you are looking for some of these safety systems in your next vehicle, and don’t stop until you find the one that is perfect for your situation.
-Even if hundreds of miles away, Number 1 Auto Transport can bring it to you to make sure safety wishes are a reality!
+Even if hundreds of miles away, Number 1 Auto Transport can bring it to you to ensure safety wishes are a reality!